1425 North DuPont Highway, Dover, DE 19901

 Following a successful trial, Bailey was sentenced the death penalty.
 Bailey refused the option of dying by lethal injection and instead opted to be hanged.
 On January 25, 1996, Billy Bailey was the first to be hanged in Delaware since 1946 and only the third in the United States since 1965.

 The Delaware State Police Museum located at 1425 North DuPont Highway, Dover, DE, 19901, is open and visitors are welcome.
 Our hours of operation are 10:00 AM - 4:00 PM, Tuesday - Saturday.
-We are closed on State and Federal Holidays.
+We are closed on Federal Holidays.
 If you have questions, please call 302-739-7700.

 Click here to read the entire article.